-I'm a veteran modder with 18 years experience in custom content creation ranging from voice acting and sound engineering to basic scripting and 3d graphics.
+I'm a veteran modder with 20 years experience in custom content creation ranging from voice acting and sound engineering to basic scripting and 3d graphics.
 I have extensive experience in designing, balancing, testing and quality assurance for large-scale mods and games.
-I have extensively studied professional gaming and the related elements of player psychology and interaction.
-While I have been offered jobs for graphics and voice acting I turned them all down for one simple reason - I hate the industry.
+I have studied professional gaming and the related elements of player psychology and interaction.
+While I have been offered jobs for graphics and voice acting I turned them all down for one simple reason - I hate the industry, and I'd never work for someone or something I don't respect.

 I am an Elitist; I hold allegiance to nothing except the pursuit of quality.